Tommyval/cgpa_challenge/README.md

 Introduction
-CGPA Calculator is mainly aimed at enabling BITS’ians to calculate their grades achieved in different semesters with the feature of calculating their GPA.
+CGPA Calculator is mainly aimed at enabling students to calculate their grades achieved in different semesters with the feature of calculating their GPA.